EllieZ001/todo-app/README.md

   "task": "Buy groceries"
 }

-6. Notes
+6. How it Works
-This project uses in-memory storage.
-All data is lost when the server restarts.

-For production, replace storage with a database.
+- The frontend sends API requests to the backend
+- The backend processes the requests and returns data
+- The frontend updates the UI based on responses

-7. Personal Note
+7. Notes

 This project was mainly for practicing how frontend and backend work together.
 I kept the design simple so I could focus on understanding API requests, handling responses, and debugging.

+This project uses in-memory storage.
+All data is lost when the server restarts.For production, replace storage with a database.